JIBINJJOHNY/project-3/README.md

 The user can manipulate the terminal menu with the arrow keys to choose an option and the enter key to confirm the choice.
 - **When the user choose "Start Game"**

-The user will see the three-level sub terminal menus
+The user will see the four-level sub terminal menus
 1. Easy
 1. Medium
 1. Hard
+1. Back

 ![loading Program](./documents/levelmenu.png)